-inactive status is not a form of discipline.
+The Office of Attorney Regulation Counsel filed 13 petitions to transfer attorneys to disability inactive status in 2009.
+When an attorney is unable to fulfill his/her professional responsibilities because of physical, mental, or emotional illness, disability proceedings are initiated.
+Transfer to disability inactive status is not a form of discipline.
 Disability petitions are filed with the Presiding Disciplinary Judge.
 See C.R.C.P.
 251.23.
-In 2006, there were no hearings related to petitions for disability inactive status.
+In 2009, there were fourteen hearings related to petitions for disability inactive status.
 An attorney who has been transferred to disability inactive status may file a petition for reinstatement with the Presiding Disciplinary Judge.
 See Table 22.